abbasmoosajee07/EverybodyCodes/2025/README_2025.md

 3. **Day 3 - The Deepest Fit**: Why write your own functions, when python can do it for you.
 LEARN PYTHON Kids
 4. **Day 4 - Teeth of the Wind**: MATH IS FUN
 5. **Day 5 - Fishbone Order**: Interesting way to build a tree fairly simple overall, but figuring out how to skip over segments took a bit of time.
-6. **Day 6 - Mentorship Matrix**: Perfect Problem that shows how sart decisions at the start can save time towards the end, which alas I did not
+6. **Day 6 - Mentorship Matrix**: Perfect Problem that shows how decisions at the start can save time towards the end, which alas I did not
 7. **Day 7 - Namegraph**: Validate names according to a series of rules, and then extend it according tot he same rules usinng a bfs
 8. **Day 8 - The Art of Connection**: Not a bad puzzle overall but geometry is really annoying
 9. **Day 9 - Encoded in the Scales**: Compare strings to calculate similarity, and build family trees. *Improve P3*
+10: **Day 10 - Feast on the Board**: Dragon Chess, all the good maze algorithms at once what more could one ask for